IAA-InvCodes/G-MILOS/README.md

 ## Compilation

 The code needs to be compiled on the target machine.
 To do that, run the command 'make' in the directory where the source code is located.
-We strongly recommend you to use the latest versions of the CUDA Toolkit and the  Intel C compiler, to achieve maximum performance.

-There are two environment variables you must define in your shell, namely CUDA_PATH and SMS.
-The first one contains the path of the CUDA Toolkit in the machine and the second gives the CUDA compatibility with which the code will be compiled (this value must be known from your graphics card architecture).
+There are two environment variables you must define in the shell, namely CUDA_PATH and SMS.
+The first one contains the path of the CUDA Toolkit and the second gives the CUDA compatibility with which the code will be compiled (this value must be known from the graphics card architecture).
 Here is an example how to create the two environment variables using a bash command console.
 To make these variables permanent, add them to your ~/.bashrc file.

 ```
 export CUDA_PATH="/usr/local/cuda-10.1"
 export SMS="35"
 ```

-If these variables are not defined, the makefile will use CUDA_PATH=“/usr/local/cuda-10.1” and will compile the code for GPUs with Compute Capability 35 37 50 52 60 and 70.
+If these variables are not defined, the makefile will use CUDA_PATH=“/usr/local/cuda-10.1” and will compile the code for GPUs with compute capability 35 37 50 52 60 and 70.

 * Compile and create executable **gmilos**
 ```